 Before buying an ergonomic keyboard, consider these tips:

-A. Every user is different, but most people report that they’re able to adjust within 30 to 45 days.
-After the initial learning curve is over, many users are able to type faster on a split keyboard than they are with a traditional keyboard.
-Be patient with yourself while you’re learning!
+A. Every user is different, but most people report that they can adjust within 30 to 45 days.
+After the initial learning curve, many users can type faster on a split keyboard than with a traditional keyboard.

 A. Not inherently.
 Mechanical keyboards are a popular type of keyboard based on the spring-activated keyboards of the 1980s.
 A few models include built-in wrist rests, but those models represent only a small portion of the market.